 Angela, age 50, Milwaukee, WI: I'm raising my granddaughter, who is now 8 years old.
 She is my son's child, and her mother has severe mental health issues.
-My son also had some mental health issues and did not receive the support he needed.
-He was shot and killed and after that, my granddaughter went back and forth between her mother and maternal grandmother; they did not treat her well or meet her needs.
+My son was shot and killed on the front porch of her house when he went to pick up my granddaughter who was 2 years old.
+My granddaughter went back and forth between her mother and her maternal grandmother, who did not treat her well either.
 I started fighting for custody in 2018 and I finally got it in July of 2023.
 Chris, 72, Oldsmar, FL: My daughter has bipolar disorder and substance use disorder.
 She had two children, and they went through a lot of trauma-I'll never fully know everything they went through because they were so young.
 When she was 9, my granddaughter came to live with me.
 My grandson stayed with his father.
 He had been abandoned by his mother three times by the time he was 6.
 Eventually, the authorities removed my grandson from the home, because he was being abused, and sent him to me in Florida.
 Later, my daughter came to Florida and the kids went back and forth between her and me; not a lot of stability for them.
 I was afraid to go to court to get custody because I'm gay.
 Eventually, my daughter was in trouble with the law for illegal drugs; she left the children with me and left the state.
 After that, I fought for custody and got it.
 I was finally able to give the children permanency and a safe, secure home.